Eddie Jordan (basketball)

 Edward Montgomery Jordan (born January 29, 1955) is an American former professional basketball player and coach.
 He formerly served as head coach of the Philadelphia 76ers, Washington Wizards, and Sacramento Kings in the National Basketball Association (NBA).
 He was also head coach for three seasons at Rutgers University.

 Basketball career

 College career

 Jordan attended Rutgers University from 1973 to 1977.
-He was enrolled as a physical education student, but failed to graduate.
+He was enrolled as a physical education student, but did not earn his diploma until he was 60, after his NBA careers, while he was head coach of the Rutgers basketball team.
 Jordan helped lead the school to the 1976 NCAA Final Four, during which he was named East Regional MVP.
 At Rutgers, Jordan acquired the nickname "Fast Eddie."
 In his senior season, Jordan was named honorable mention All-America, while setting Rutgers' all-time career records in assists (585) and steals (220).

+After he was named head coach of the basketball team, he graduated from Rutgers University in May 2015 with a Bachelor of Science degree in Labor and Employment Relations.

 NBA career

 Early NBA career

 Jordan was selected by the Cleveland Cavaliers in the second round of the 1977 NBA draft (33rd overall), and was acquired by the New Jersey Nets halfway through his rookie season.
 Jordan tied Norm Nixon (Los Angeles Lakers) for the lead in total steals with 201 in 1978–1979, and was second in total steals, 223, in 1979–80 (behind the New York Knicks' Micheal Ray Richardson with 265).